-&lt;sup>3 In addition to the Metcash Limited Australian tax consolidated group, the Metcash consolidated worldwide group comprises the New Zealand and Chinese subsidiaries along with non-wholly owned Australian resident subsidiaries that are consolidated with Metcash Limited for accounting purposes.
+&lt;sup>3 In addition to the Metcash Limited Australian tax consolidated group, the Metcash consolidated worldwide group comprises the New Zealand and Chinese (prior to the abovementioned sale) subsidiaries along with non-wholly owned Australian resident subsidiaries that are consolidated with Metcash Limited for accounting purposes.

-&lt;sup>1 On 8 November 2018, Metcash announced that it had entered into an agreement to sell an effective 85% interest in Metcash Asia Limited, its wholly owned Chinese resident subsidiary, to eCargo Holdings Limited.
-This transaction completed on 25 February 2019.
+&lt;sup>1 Metcash sold an 85% interest in Metcash Asia Limited, its wholly owned Chinese resident subsidiary, to eCargo Holdings Limited on 25 February 2019.